 PLA plastic can be a great solution for your packaging to achieve ‘environmentally friendly’ status.
-However, there are some worrying reports suggesting it may be a little more complicated than at first glance.
+However, there are some worrying reports suggesting it isn’t as straight forward as it appears.

-PLA stands for Polylactic Acid and is made of renewable resources such as corn starch or sugar cane.
-It is a natural polymer designed to substitute widely used petroleum-based plastics such as PET (polyethene terephthalate).
+PLA stands for Polylactic Acid.
+Made from renewable resources such as corn starch or sugar cane, it’s a natural polymer designed to substitute widely used petroleum-based plastics like PET (polyethene terephthalate).

-In packaging, PLA plastic is often used for plastic films and food containers.
+In the packaging industry, PLA plastics are often used for plastic films and food containers.

-We all know the world’s oil reserves will eventually run out.
-Petroleum-based plastics are derived from oil and so over time will become more difficult to source and manufacture.
-As PLA is derived from natural resources it can be constantly renewed.
+It’s common knowledge that the world’s oil reserves will eventually run out.
+As petroleum-based plastics are derived from oil, they will become more difficult to source and manufacture over time.
+However, PLA can be constantly renewed as it is processed from natural resources.

 Not all PLA plastic packaging will find its way to a composting facility.
-However, it’s reassuring to know that when corn-based plastics are incinerated they do not emit toxic fumes like PET or other petroleum-based plastics.
+However, it’s reassuring to know that when corn-based plastics are incinerated, they do not emit toxic fumes unlike PET and other petroleum-based plastics.

 So, PLA plastics are compostable, great!
 But don’t expect to be using your little garden composter anytime soon.
-PLA plastics should be sent to a commercial facility who use extremely controlled environments to speed up decomposition.
-Even in that time, the process is said to take up to 90 days.
+To properly dispose of PLA plastics, you have to send them to a commercial facility.
+These facilities use extremely controlled environments to speed up decomposition.
+However, the process can still take up to 90 days.

-A huge amount of corn is needed to produce PLA.
-As production of PLA continues and demand increases for non-food use it could affect the price of corn for global markets.
-Many food analysts have argued that vital natural resources are better used in food manufacture than packaging materials.
+To produce PLA, you need a huge amount of corn.
+As production of PLA continues and demand increases, it could affect the price of corn for global markets.
+Many food analysts have argued that vital natural resources are better used in food manufacturing, rather than packaging materials.
 With 795 million people in the world without enough food to lead a healthy active life, doesn’t it suggest a moral issue with the idea of growing crops for packaging and not for people?

-The shelf life required for perishable foods will always be compromised with PLA films.
+PLA films will always compromise the shelf life of perishable foods.
 What many people fail to see is this unavoidable paradox.
 You want a material to degrade over time, but you also want to keep your produce as fresh as possible.

 The average lifespan for PLA film from the time of manufacture to final use can be as little as 6 months.
-So that’s a 6-month supply chain deadline, to manufacture packaging, pack products, sell products, deliver to the store and for the product to be consumed.
+Meaning there’s only 6 months to manufacture the packaging, pack products, sell products, deliver to the store and for the product to be consumed.
 This is especially difficult for brands looking to export products, as PLA will not provide the protection and longevity needed.